vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

-#Economic regulation document#
-## The document’s validity ##
+TODO update from 2019
-The contents in this document does not regulate the CS chapter.
-This document is meant as an english interpretation of its swedish counterpart.
+> NOTE: This document is an english interpretation of its swedish counterpart.
+The chapter is solely regulated by the contents of the swedish version.
+>
+> In case of unclear translations or other discrepancies please contact [the chapter's board](mailto:drek@datasektionen.se).

 ##§1 Background##
 This document shall have two different purposes.
 Firstly, it shall contain the regulations regarding how the chapter’s economy is managed.
 Secondly, the document shall function as a quick educational resource for how D-officers and committees shall take care of their economy and economic accounting.
 ##§2 Accounting duty##